naveenmiriyaluredhat/mlperfharness/README.md

     a.
 The vllm expects an API server
     b.
 Pull in the dataset class to process the json
  6. Current harness allows one GPU to be specified per process.
 Allow for flexible mapping
- 8. There is no need for the worker thread collecting results.
+ 7. There is no need for the worker thread collecting results.
 Loadgen should handle these scenarios well
+ 8. Add engine configs to be passed to the vllm engine
+ 9. Add nvtx annotation for nvprofile
+ 10. Add timers to get latency breakup within the harness

 #COMPLETED